Peer-Reviewed Journal Articles

 Forthcoming.
 “The Economic Origins of Authoritarian Values: Evidence from Local Trade Shocks in the United Kingdom” (with Cameron Ballard-Rosa, Mashail Malik, and Stephanie Rickard).
 Comparative Political Studies.

-Forthcoming.
+2021.
 “Economic Decline, Social Identity, and Authoritarian Values in the United States” (with Cameron Ballard-Rosa and Amalie Jensen).
 International Studies Quarterly.

 2021.
 “City Limits to Partisan Polarization in the American Public” (with Amalie Jensen, William Marble, and Matthew J. Slaughter).
 Political Science Research & Methods.

 2020.
 “Constant carbon pricing increases support for climate action compared to ramping up costs over time” (with Michael Bechtel and Elisabeth van Lieshout).
 Nature Climate Change.
 Supplementary Materials.